bryceclemence/PyCitySchool_Analysis/README.md

   ### Summary

    The only changes in the school district analysis after reading and  math scores have been replaced are the overall district scores mentioned at the very top of this analysis.
 It looks as though changes the scores to null values did not affect the district or the school very much.
-But in a larger analysis, comparing hundreds if not          thousands of school, this could definitely be  different story.
+But in a larger analysis, comparing hundreds if not          thousands of schools, this could definitely be  different story.